Sometimes you may need to work from home or off campus. This page is a checklist of everything you need to work remotely.

 We would recommend logging any requests or faults with our team via the IT Self Service Portal.
 This can be accessed 24/7 and allows you to view the status of your ticket, or add/edit any information.

-The IT Service Desk's remote support systems will allow the team to continue to support you whether you are working on campus or remotely.
+The IT Service Desk's remote support systems allows the team to continue to support you whether you are working on campus or remotely.

 Depending on what services and systems you use you may need to get some things prepared ahead of time in order to work from home.
 Please familiarise yourself with the following policies: